 In order to ping your router first we have to open the Command Prompt..

-1. In Windows 7, we can do this by typing CMD in the Search programs and files box in the Start menu.
+1. In Windows 10, we can do this by typing CMD in the Search box.
 After clicking OK or hitting the Enter button on the keyboard, the Command prompt will open.

-Another way to open the Command prompt is by clicking the Start button, then All programs, then Accessories, and finally Command prompt.
+Another way to open the Command prompt is by right-clicking the Start button, and selecting Command prompt from the menu.

 2. Once you are there type ping and your router’s IP address, or in this case “ping 192.168.1.1” (without quotes) and hit the Enter key again.

 Ideally you will see four “Reply from” messages followed by “0% loss” which indicates that the connection between your PC and router (meaning its settings, cables, hardware) is working well.

 Four of these “Request timed out.” messages and “100% loss” mean that the communication between your router and PC has failed.
 You can try to unplug your router for 10-20 seconds and plug it in again.
 Try to ping 192.168.1.1 again in a few minutes.
 Hopefully, you will see “Reply from” messages.
 You can also connect another router instead of the old one and ping its IP address.
 Check the results.
 If the ping is successful it means that the connections work well and that the problem is in the router.

 If you see both “Reply from…” and “Request timed out” the reason is most probably in defective network hardware or bad cabling.